 1. Nutrition and Infant Neurodevelopment using EEG

 Decision Science Hub Members A/Prof Stefan Bode, A/Prof Katherine Johnson and Dr Daniel Feuerriegel are seeking interns who are interested in contributing to a project investigating nutrition and infant neurodevelopment.
 During the internship, you will assist in conducting a literature review on this topic.
 You will have the opportunity to learn the fundamentals of how we measure electrical brain activity using electroencephalography (EEG) and how to conduct a literature review.
 You will also be able to participate in our lab and Hub activities and gain valuable insights into a research group.
-To apply, please complete the application the form below.
+To apply, please complete the application form below.